 6. Evaluate audit results

-Once you have the audit data collected, you can identify processes or policies requiring modification.
-With the data collected, you’ll be able to suggest improvements to increase productivity and efficiency.
+Once you have the audit data collected, you can identify processes or policies requiring modification within your warehouse space.
+With the data collected warehouse managers will be able to suggest improvements to increase productivity and efficiency.
 Work with the analysts on your team to analyze the data and prepare your findings and suggestions for key stakeholders.

 7. Design changes and implement